Why are performance targets being reviewed?

 Awareness of current targets is low

-Despite intense media scrutiny of A&E targets, only one in five people (21%) knew what the national A&E target was.
+Despite intense media scrutiny of A&E targets, only one in five people (21%) thought they knew what the national A&E target was.
 Of those who thought they knew, 71% correctly selected four hours as the current target.

 Less than one in five (17%) correctly identified the “Referral to Treatment” (RTT) target of 18 weeks for routine, non-urgent operations.
 One in three people believed the standard time for treatment was between six months and 12 months.